ox-it/maps-tiles/README.md

 ```
 Enter password 'docker' when prompted

 7. Modify project.mml to amend connection details for each gis Datasource as follows.
-If "docker-default" doesn't work as a host value then use the IP address of the docker container mapstiles_pg_1.
+If "docker-default" doesn't work as a host value then use the IP address of the docker container mapstiles_pg_1 (or localhost on a Mac).
 ```
     "dbname": "gis",
     "host": "docker-default",